School of Computer Science, University of Birmingham. ____________________________________________________________________________

 (DRAFT: Liable to change)

-This paper is:
+This document is:

 A partial index of discussion notes in this directory is in